vyomyadav/Parkinsons-Embedded-Challenge/README.md

 1. **Initial Setup**: Place the gyroscope sensor on a flat, stable surface to minimize any movement.

 2. **Monitor Tremor Value**: Observe the tremor value displayed on the serial monitor when the gyroscope is stationary.
+Follow the line 291 in the code to figure out the observed tremor value.
+You will have to use a serial monitor for this.

 3. **Adjust Threshold**:
    - If the observed tremor value exceeds the default threshold of 0.50, note this value.